netnoease/NETNOEASE/README.md

 - **🔭 Currently working on:** Building the future, one commit at a time.
 - **🌱 Currently learning:** Advanced Algorithms & System Design.
 - **💬 Ask me about:** Backend Architecture, Linux, and Life in Suzhou.
+That's it.
+Please do not attempt to contact me.

 #### 🛠 Tech Stack